Shared situational awareness.

 Learn even more about Carilion:

 Carilion Clinic was an early adopter of a centralized approach to care, and over the last 10 years, has designed multiple command centers both within their flagship hospital and now offsite.
 With six campuses, in addition to the main campus in Roanoke, VA, Carilion’s health system command center includes multiple departments under one roof that collaborate on patient access, bed placement, dispatching of ambulance and helicopters, scheduling of environmental services and overseeing clinical transport operations.
-Melanie Morris, Sr. Director of Carilion’s Transfer and Communications Center [CTaC], shares key factors a health system should consider before launching a command center—including planning for growth, gaining executive buy-in and the benefits of locating a command center off-site.
+Learn key factors a health system should consider before launching a command center—including planning for growth, gaining executive buy-in and the benefits of locating a command center off-site.

 Designing a command center is a learning process.
-Melanie suggests that when setting up a hospital command center, it’s important to think bigger than what initially seems necessary.
+When setting up a hospital command center, it’s important to think bigger than what initially seems necessary.

 Don’t think in a silo.
 Synergies are formed by moving people from different functional areas under one roof.